1964-05-28 USA Saturn I SA-6 AS-101

 Photo: Wernher von Braun keeps his eyes on the launch pad through a periscope.

-The flight experienced a single anomaly: one of the eight first-stage Saturn I engines shut down early, but the guidance system compensated by burning the remaining seven engines longer.
-AS-101 was followed by four more flights to verify the launch aerodynamics of the Apollo command and service module (CSM) and its launch escape system (LES) tower.
+The flight encountered a single anomaly: one of the eight first-stage Saturn I engines shut down prematurely.
+However, the guidance system compensated by extending the burn of the remaining seven engines.
+AS-101 was succeeded by four additional flights aimed at verifying the launch aerodynamics of the Apollo command and service module (CSM) and its launch escape system (LES) tower.